 In general, an insect benefits gardens by acting as either a predator or a pollinator.
-Pollinators—the beautiful butterflies and bees that we entice into our gardens with nectar filled blooms—are generally well known and appreciated.
-Predators are insects that attack garden pests and eliminate them for us.
+Pollinators—the beautiful butterflies and bees that we entice into our gardens with nectar filled blooms—are generally well-known and appreciated.
+Predators are insects that attack and eliminate garden pests for us.
 The great thing about predator insects is that you will not need to entice them into your garden.
-Where the pests are, the predators will come.
+Where pests are, the predators will follow.

 Parasitic wasps are perhaps one of the most unique insect predators.
-These are generally tiny wasps with a extremely large “ovipositors”, which they use to lay eggs inside of other insects – often the garden pests we wish to eliminate.
-When the larvae hatch, they consume the insects.
+These are generally tiny wasps with extremely large “ovipositors”, which they use to lay eggs inside of other insects.
+They’re often the garden pests we wish to eliminate.
+When the larvae hatch, they consume the insect.
 This is definitely unpleasant to think about, but extremely beneficial to our gardens!

 A pest insect is one that appears in large destructive numbers in the garden to eat or otherwise destroy our carefully cultivated plants.
 The aphid may be one of the most well-known examples.
-One lonely aphid in the garden is harmless, but once that aphid reproduces and a population is established, damage will occur as the entire population sucks sugar from the leaf tissue of your beloved plants.
-As aphids excrete the sugar, a byproduct called “sooty mold” is formed.
-Often, it is the presence of this sooty mold that a person notices first in the garden, as the aphids normally hide themselves under the leaf but the mold is noticeable on the top of the leaf.
+One lonely aphid in the garden is harmless, but once that aphid reproduces and a population is established, damage will occur.
+The entire population sucks sugar from the leaf tissue of your beloved plants.
+As aphids excrete the sugar, a byproduct called “sooty mold” is formed on top of the leaf.
+Often, it is the presence of this sooty mold that a person notices first in the garden, as the aphids normally hide themselves under the leaf.
 Aphids can come in many different colors and can be in many places in the landscape.
 Keep an eye out for aphids on new growth in annuals and perennials, however, if they are present on a tree or shrub they generally aren’t significant enough to control with pesticides.
 Instead, try spraying them with a hose to decrease population numbers.
-Fortunately for us, aphids have many natural predators, including parasitic wasps and of course, the ladybug.
+Fortunately for us, aphids have many natural predators, including parasitic wasps and ladybugs.